 The family must report all changes in earned income and family composition in writing within 10 business days of the change.
 This includes changes in employment, adding household members, removing household members, etc.

-The family will be held responsible if the family causes a breach in Housing Quality Standards (HQS) which pertains to:
+The family will be held responsible if the family causes a breach in Housing Quality Standards (HQS) which pertains to utilities, appliances and damages.
+Note that....